traceo-dev/traceo-javascript/README.md

 # Other
 - [`@traceo-sdk/browser`](https://github.com/traceo/traceo-sdk/tree/develop/packages/browser): A package that contains common logic used by all SDKs running in the browser.
+- [`@traceo-sdk/node-core`](https://github.com/traceo/traceo-sdk/tree/develop/packages/node-core): A package that contains common logic used by all SDKs used NodeJS.

 ## Support
 Feel free to create Issues, Pull Request and Discussion.
 If you want to contact with the developer working on this package click [here](mailto:piotr.szewczyk.software@gmail.com).